yuhaofanUZH/mt-exercise-03/README.md

     ./scripts/download_data.sh

-Train 5 models with different dropout rates and then log and plot to compare model efficiency:
+Train 5 models with different dropout rates and then log and plot, to compare model efficiency: (you will find the log and plot files in log_plot_file folder.)

     ./scripts/train_log_plot.sh